 Hyderabad, the capital city of Andhra Pradesh, is also called the city of Nizams.
-Hyderabad is famous amongst tourists for its delicious biryani and the incredible Charminar.
+And is famous amongst tourists for its delicious biryani and the incredible Charminar.
 Many Muslims across the country visit Charminar to pray on the festival day.
-Like other cities, the festival meals are being served by stalls and hotels.
+Like in other cities, the festival meals are served by stalls and hotels.
 The famous spots for celebrations include Madannapet and Masab Tank.

 5 Popular Recipes You Need To Make This Eid

 Meethi Seviyan has always been an inherent part of Eid celebrations.
 It is the sweet soul of the Bakri-Eid feast as well.
 The thick, luscious vermicelli is immersed in milk and mixed with the royal crunch of dried fruits.
 The cardamom powder and saffron enhance the taste and smell of the dessert.

 Prep Time: 10 mins